itsmehemant123/twitter-hydration/README.md

 ### Setting the sources

-- Place all the files containing the required tweet ids in the folder specified in the `source_folder`.
+- Place all the files containing the required tweet ids in a folder as specified in the `source_folder`.
+- Make sure this folder is in the project root.

 ## Run the script